msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 * Shipment status is `ALLOCATED`
 * You are now invited to confirm the picking via the `Confirm Picked` button
-* All the items and their quantities will be reserved, meaning that they are no longer available for allocation.
+* All the items and their quantities will be reserved, meaning that they are no longer available for allocation
-* You can print a **pick slip** to be sent to your warehouse so they can start preparing the shipment.
+* You can print a **pick slip** to be sent to your warehouse so they can start preparing the shipment

 ### Confirming Outbound Shipment picking

 Picking refers to the process where individual items are picked from a fulfillment facility (usually a warehouse or a pharmacy store).

 Once a shipment has been allocated, next step is to go get the items to prepare the actual shipment.
 To help with that, you are able to generate a **pick slip** document.
 A pickslip indicates:
-* what are the items to be picked
+* What are the items to be picked
-* the quantity and batch numbers for each item
+* The quantity and batch numbers for each item
-* if you manage your inventory with storage locations, where the items are located.
+* If you manage your inventory with storage locations, where the items are located

 Once all items are picked and packed.
 You can then confirm the picking of the shipment to indicate to indicate that it is ready to be dispatched.